 You should see a healthcare provider if you have any of these symptoms.
 The symptoms are most often a sign of something other than stomach cancer, but it’s important to make sure.

 You’ll have a physical exam.
 Your healthcare provider will also ask about your health and family medical history.
 He or she may also order these tests to make a diagnosis:

 Upper endoscopy.
 You’ll have a biopsy during this test.

 Endoscopic ultrasound (EUS)

-A: Treatment depends on the size and spread of the cancer.
-A person with stomach cancer may have one or more of these treatments:
+Treatment depends on the size and spread of the cancer.
+You may have one or more of these treatments:

 Not feeling comfortable with the treatment decision

 Being diagnosed with a rare type of cancer